Rainbow Springs Dog Friendly Guide

 Applies Everywhere

-The leash requirement applies to all areas where dogs are permitted, including nature trails, the campground, parking areas, and the tubing area.
+The leash requirement applies to all areas where dogs are permitted, including nature trails, the campground, parking areas, and day-use areas.
 Even in areas where your dog might have more freedom, maintaining a proper leash protects your dog, wildlife, and other visitors.

 Tips for Visiting with Your Dog